radiosound-com/agl-hello-qml/README.md

   ```
   .\build-agl
   ```
-  (Qt Desktop doesn't like you putting build directories under source directories, but we can do what we want here)
+  and mkdir it (next to app and package) if you don't want the first run to fail (Qt Desktop doesn't like you putting build directories under source directories, but we can do what we want here)

 - Delete all existing build and clean steps (TODO: figure out how to create a build configuration that puts these in for you?)